katiedelucio/Personality-Quiz/README.md

 multiple choice questions.
 Users will then be given an option to quit or play again.
 The project will be written using the Java programming language and implement JavaFx to display the quiz questions.
+The program will contain three classes involving complex data structures using a graphical user interface.